 Obsessive Compulsive Disorder, or OCD, often can exacerbate an addiction.
 Those with OCD fall into specific patterns and routines and feel compelled towards them or end up panicked.
 A person with OCD will likely have trouble breaking out of their routines, especially if those routines are related to addiction.

-Rather than a general level of anxiety, a panic disorder causes bouts of intense fear that manifests physically.
+Rather than a general level of anxiety, a panic disorder causes bouts of intense fear that manifest physically.
 A panic attack is a physical reaction to fear.
 It can cause heart palpitations and chest pain, dizziness and shortness of breath, and abdominal issues.
 Many people will calm their panic attacks with substances, which can lead to abuse.

 Post-Traumatic Stress Disorder